owncloud/docs-client-desktop/README.md

 ## General Notes

 To make life easier, most of the content written in [docs](https://github.com/owncloud/docs#readme) applies also here.
 For ease of reading, the most important steps are documented here too.
 For more information see the link provided.
-Only a view topics of this repo are unique like the branching.
+Only few topics of this repo are unique like the branching.

 ## Prepare Your Environment